BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 Adds Luneshine attachments to several Unique/Legendary weapons which didn't previously have them.  **WARNING:** This will generate weapons which TPS will delete from your inventory, if it's started up without this mod enabled.

+### No Broken Chests Near Denial Subroutine

+The Denial Subroutine arena (in Cluster 99002 0V3RL00K) has six bandit "coolers" which don't actually work -- they open and spawn their items, but the items can't actually be picked up.
+This mod changes them to be the round ammo chests instead, so at least they work.

 ### No SpyBugs in The Cortex